 We suggest you read the EDS criteria and also the EDS RCGP toolkit.
 Write down your symptoms and any family history.
 Make an appointment with your GP and describe the symptoms and if they are unaware of HSD/EDS alert them to the EDS RCGP toolkit.
 It might need a second appointment to do the assessment.
-Sometimes your GP will not be able to do the assessment and will refer you to a rheumatologist.
+Often your GP will not be able to do the assessment and will refer you to a rheumatologist.
 If you want you can pay and go privately.

 What do I do if the GP refuses to diagnose or refer me?